Charles River. Courtesy of Zman under a CC 4.0 license.

 Graduation Rate: 94.6%

-Good schools; safe, historic neighborhoods; and a close proximity to Boston (which is a mere seven miles to the east) help make Newton one of the Best Cities for Families.
+Good schools; safe, historic neighborhoods; and a close proximity to Boston (which is a mere seven miles to the east) help make Newton, MA one of the Best Cities to Raise a Family.
 Newton has also consistently ranked as one of our best places to live (2016, 2014), including a previously ranking on our Best Cities for Families (2014).